 A vegan pumpkin soup without coconut milk!

-This classic pumpkin soup is deliciously creamy, simple to make and loaded with warming flavours.
-With loads of pumpkin and spices to supercharge the flavour, this vegan soup is packed with goodness.
+Meet my new soup obsession.
+This dairy-free pumpkin soup is deliciously creamy, simple to make and loaded with sweet pumpkin.
+Throw in some spices and this vegan bowl is packed with warming flavours and golden goodness.

 Boy, I love soup.
+It's the ultimate lazy girl's go-to and sometimes I am a proud lazy girl.
 Whether it's a creamy zucchini soup, vegan mushroom soup or my pumpkin lentil soup with ginger, I just love the ease of soup.
 It's simple, nourishing and the perfect tonic for busy lives.

 But this soup, she loves.
 We have it at least once a week and now you can too.